nchrkis/llm_uq/README.md

-# Uncertainty
--Aware LLM Framework for Pancreatic Cancer Prediction
+# Uncertainty-Aware LLM Framework for Pancreatic Cancer Prediction

 This repository contains the experimental outputs, prompt templates, and supplementary materials accompanying the paper: